AdobeDocs/campaign.en/help/technotes/upgrades/push-technote.md

 | data message  | N/A  | validate_only  |
 | notification message |  title, body, android_channel_id, icon, sound, tag, color, click_action, image, ticker, sticky, visibility, notification_priority, notification_count <br> | validate_only |

+1. Once transition HTTP v1 is done, you must update your **delivery templates** for Android push notifications to increase the number of batch messages.
+To do this, browse to your Android delivery template's properties and, in the **Delivery** tab, set the **Message Batch quantity** to **256**.
+Apply this change to all Android delivery templates used for your Android deliveries, and to all your existing Android deliveries.

 >[!NOTE]
 >